 - Add dried chili (optional) and red curry paste.
 Stir to combine and cook for 1 minute more, stirring frequently.

 - Add bell pepper and eggplant and stir to coat.
 Then add coconut milk, bamboo shoots, turmeric, coconut sugar, and chickpeas.
 Stir to combine and bring to a simmer over medium heat.
 Then reduce heat to low and continue cooking (uncovered) for 10-15 minutes.

 - Taste and adjust flavor as needed, adding sea salt for saltiness or coconut sugar for sweetness.
 For more heat, add a bit more curry paste (or a pinch of cayenne pepper).

-*Nutrition information is a rough estimate for 1 of 4 servings without rice or toppings and calculated without peas.
+*Nutrition information is a rough estimate calculated without rice, toppings, or peas.